If you’re feeling a little confuzzled about how to sell on eBay and manage your orders successfully, then ta-da! Welcome to this post.

 If you don’t want to buy eBay labels, you can manually add tracking numbers once you’ve sent the order:

 The buyer then gets an email with the tracking information.

 It’s crucial that you give the customer tracking details.
 Sure, it gives customers peace of mind that they’ll receive their order which is good.
 And it’s one of the metrics that eBay assesses you on.
 But it can also protect you against scammy buyers.

-eBay announced a change this year to their policy about tracking numbers.
+eBay announced a change to their policy about tracking numbers.
 (This doesn’t apply if you buy shipping labels from eBay, by the way.)
 You need to upload tracking numbers to the site before the estimated delivery date to be able to appeal an “item not received” claim.
 If you don’t do this within the timeframe, and someone insists they didn’t get their items, you won’t be protected under this new policy and eBay will close the case against you.

 Even if you send over a tracking number via direct message to the buyer, that still won’t be enough to protect you against a claim.
 The number needs to be manually uploaded via eBay (as described in the instructions above).

 Ok, so there is a way you can bulk ship without being tied to using eBay shipping labels.
 And there’s a way to avoid having to remember to manually upload your tracking numbers (yay!).
 If you’re selling on multiple channels, you need simplicity and automation to make everything easy with less chance of errors.